isaiasleibo/ip-adress-tracker/README.md

 This project is a solution to the challenge provided by [Frontend Mentor](https://www.frontendmentor.io/challenges/ip-address-tracker-I8-0yYAH0).

 The goal was to build a web application that allows users to track the location and details of an IP address or domain name.
-The project used the IP Geolocation API provided by [IPWhois](https://ipwhois.io/) to get the location details and ReactJS to generate the map.
+The project used the IP Geolocation API provided by [IPWhois](https://ipwhois.io/) to get the location details and [React Leaflet](https://react-leaflet.js.org/) to generate the map.

 ## Project Requirements

 The requirements for the project were to:

 - Build a web application that displays the location of an IP address or domain name on a map.
-- Use the IP Geolocation API provided by IPWhois to get the location details.
+- Use the IP Geolocation API to get the location details.
-- Use ReactJS to generate the map.
+- Use Leaflet to generate the map.
-- Use Sass for styling.
 - Ensure that the application is responsive and optimized for different screen sizes.
 - Allow users to search for any IP addresses or domains and see the key information and location.